Nucleic acid quaternary structure: rRNA

-Ribosomes, the organelle for protein translation takes place, are made out of rRNA and proteins.
+Ribosomes, the organelles where protein translation takes place, are made from rRNA and ribosomal proteins.
 Ribosomes may be the best and most abundant example of nucleic acid quaternary structure.
-The specifics of ribosome structure varies among different kingdoms and species, but all ribosomes are made of a large subunit and a small unit.
+The specifics of ribosome structure varies among different kingdoms and species, but all ribosomes are made of a large subunit and a small subunit.
 Different classes of organisms have ribosomal subunits of different characteristic sizes.
 The three dimensional association of ribosomal subunits is essential for ribosomal function.
 The small subunit binds first to mRNA and then the large subunit is recruited.
-In order for a polypeptide to be formed, proper association of the mRNA and both of the ribosome subunits must occur.
+In order for a polypeptide to be formed, proper association of the mRNA and both ribosome subunits must occur.

-At left, the secondary structure of rRNA in the peptidyltransferase center of the ribosome in yeast.
-The peptidyltransferase center is where the formation of the peptide bond is catalyzed during translation.
+At left, the secondary structure of rRNA in the peptidyl transferase center of the ribosome in yeast.
+The peptidyl transferase center is where the formation of the peptide bond is catalyzed during translation.
 At right, the three-dimensional structure of the peptidyltransferase center.
 The helical rRNA is associated with globular ribosomal proteins.
 Incoming codons arrive at the A site and move to the P site, where peptide bond formation is catalyzed.

 One specific three dimensional structure that is commonly observed in rRNA is the A-minor motif.
 There are four types of A-minor motifs, all of which include many unpaired adenosines.
 These lone adenosines extend from outward and allow RNA molecules to bind other nucleic acids in the minor groove.